givingjar/blog.givingjar.org/_posts/2017-03-15-how-to-enroll-in-paypal-giving-fund.md

 #### 3. Call to Action

-As far as we can tell, the call to action is not displayed on your donation page, in search results, or on any of the partner pages, so it's not clear to us if and how PayPal Giving Fund uses this information.
+As far as we can tell, the call to action isn't displayed on your donation page, in search results, or on any of the partner pages, so it's not clear to us if and how PayPal Giving Fund uses this information.
 You only get 90 characters, though, so make it count!

 #### 4. Mission Area